 That gap has narrowed sharply in recent years.
 Every improvement in northern logistics chips away at it further, because cheaper, faster routes let Brazilian meal undercut rivals on price at the dock.

 The wider prize is the Arco Norte, or Northern Arc.
-This is the cluster of ports in the Amazon and northeast, including Itaqui, Barcarena and Santarém, that now competes head-on with the traditional southern hub of Santos.
+This is the cluster of ports in the Amazon and northeast, including Itaqui, Barcarena and Santarém, that now competes head-on with the southern hub of Santos.

 For grain from the interior state of Mato Grosso, the northern route can save real money.
 Industry estimates put the saving at roughly fifteen to twenty-five dollars a tonne compared with shipping south, a margin that adds up across millions of tonnes.

 The country is slowly rebalancing how it moves crops.
-The share carried by inland waterways rose from eight percent in 2010 to fifteen percent last year, though rail actually slipped over the same span, from fifty-three percent to thirty-eight.
+The share carried by inland waterways rose from eight percent in 2010 to fifteen percent last year, though rail slipped over the same span, from fifty-three percent to thirty-eight.

 Frequently Asked Questions